occultnix/occultnix/README.md

-👋 Hi, I’m Phoenix Kane!
+👋 Hi, I’m Phoenix Kane of Caternary!

 I'm a self-taught programmer, game developer, artist, designer, and musician.

-I'm not active on Github anywhere near as I probably should be, so I apologize for the lack of updates, but feel free to contact me if you have any questions or would like to talk!
+Trying to get better about using Git and GitHub for version control and public accountibility, especially now that I'm settled into a pretty stable workflow on Linux (hopefully).
+Please be patient with me as I get everything hooked up and learn to use GitHub for issue tracking instead of Notepad.